david-dong828/david-dong828/README.md

 I'm a Python, Java and Flutter developer and I'm starting doing open source.

-- 🔭 I’m currently working on Machine Learning.
+- 🔭 I’m currently working on Data Mining and Machine Learning.

 - 🌱 I’m currently finishing my last semester of a Bachelor of Computer Science degree.

-- ⚡ I love travelling and playing chess.
+- ⚡ I love travelling and playing chess, Chinese chess.

 - 📫 How to reach me: